saxomoose/saxomoose.github.io/index.md

 ---
-title: Index
-layout: default
+layout: home
 ---

-This is my index
+This is my landing page and index